Skip to content

 Egilsstaðir

-Hallormsstaðaskógur is a popular outdoor recreational area for both locals and travellers, with its diverse landscapes and over 40 kms of versatile hiking routes and marked trails, camp sites, open spaces and playgrounds.
+Hallormsstaðaskógur is a popular outdoor recreational area for both locals and travelers, with its diverse landscapes and over 40 km of versatile hiking routes and marked trails, campsites, open spaces, and playgrounds.
 The Hallormsstaður Arboretum is unique in Iceland, comprising a collection of around 80 tree species from all over the world.

-The forest provides food, nest sites and protection from predators for several bird species.
+The forest provides food, nest sites, and protection from predators for several bird species.
 Year-round residents include redpoll, wren, goldcrest, ptarmigan, and raven.
-In summer the forest fills with redwings, snipes and meadow pipits along with woodcocks and wagtails.
-Besides birding, the forest offers opportunities for botanising and picking berries and mushrooms.
+In summer, the forest fills with redwings, snipes, and meadow pipits, along with woodcocks and wagtails.
+Besides birding, the forest offers opportunities for botanizing and picking berries and mushrooms.